 The Palace Demesne, Armagh, County Armagh, BT60 4EL, Northern Ireland

 028 3752 1801

 WebsiteClick here to visit Palace Stables Heritage Centre's website.

 Yes, there is parking onsite.

 Yes, there are toilets and baby changing facilities.

 Yes, snacks are available.

-Palace Stables Heritage Centre has not told us if they are fully wheelchair friendly.
+No, Palace Stables Heritage Centre is not wheelchair friendly.

-Palace Stables Heritage Centre has not told us if they are fully pushchair friendly.
+No, Palace Stables Heritage Centre have stated they are not pushchair friendly.